 Time is not a force to be managed, but a dimension to be shaped.
 Learn to sculpt it.

-If you are a creative whose efforts to get organized aren’t working, here’s the thing: it’s not you, it’s your systems.
+If you are a creative whose efforts to get organized aren’t working, here’s what I most want you to know: it’s not you, it’s your systems.

-Conventional approaches to organization are designed by and for more linear, left-brain thinkers.
-Those models will never be effective for someone whose mind doesn’t naturally work that way.
+Conventional approaches to organization are designed by and for more linear thinkers.
+Those models will never be effective for someone whose mind doesn’t work that way.

 And those models are based on a limited view of Time itself.
 Time is more flexible than fixed.
 It’s more spiral than arrow.
+It’s more relationships than measurements.
 It’s more dimension than force.
 Like you and your brain, it has properties ignored by the average day planner.

-When you approach organization with systems and tools designed around the way Time actually works and the way your brain already thinks – it turns out you can shape Time to your liking.
+When you approach organization with tools and techniques designed around the way Time actually works and the way your brain naturally thinks – it turns out you can shape Time to your liking.

 Time can become a pleasant, comfortable space you actually want to inhabit.
 A space you can navigate with confidence.
 A space where doing what needs doing is more joy than struggle.
 A space where there is some space.
 A space where you can be yourself – and still be successful.

 Sculpting Time is all about composition – the skillful arrangement of elements – something as a creative you already understand better than you realize.
-It’s just a matter of mastering this particular medium.
+Effectively planning your week or creating systems to keep track of the details are just a matter of mastering this particular medium.

 And this is the place to do it.
 Third Hand Works is an atelier, a studio school – a place where we study the theory and practice of shaping and moving through Time.